Jason-George/Epicycles/README.md

 The only thing i wanted was to add lines to the epicycles, to show the rotation and it is captured in a simple way in the file Simple_Epicycles.py

-The rest of the code basically comes the first mentioned repository,although made it very simple to whatever i wanted to do and you can find instructions on the page.
+The rest of the code basically comes the first mentioned repository,although made it very simple to whatever i wanted to do and you can find instructions on the [page} ((https://github.com/thinking-tower/Fourier-and-Images.git) )

 Here is an example
 ![](https://github.com/Jason-George/Epicycles/blob/master/Examples_GIF/Lily.gif)